-Brans-Dicke theory is one example of a scalar-tensor theory, a class of theories in which there is a scalar field that couples to gravity nonminimally (see. e.g., the review~\cite{Berti:2015itd}).
-Theories of this type can appear in the context of string theory, and can be relevant for inflation~\cite{Clifton:2011jh,Barrow:1990nv} and the accelerated expansion of the Universe~\cite{Brax:2004qh,Baccigalupi:2000je,Riazuelo:2001mg}.
-In this paper we will focus on Brans-Dicke theory, with a massless scalar field.
+Brans-Dicke theory is one example of a scalar-tensor theory, i.e., a theory in which there is a scalar field that couples to gravity nonminimally (see, e.g., the review~\cite{Berti:2015itd}).
+Scalar-tensor theories have appeared in the contexts of string theory, inflation~\cite{Clifton:2011jh,Barrow:1990nv}, and the accelerated expansion of the Universe~\cite{Brax:2004qh,Baccigalupi:2000je,Riazuelo:2001mg}.
+In this paper, we will focus on Brans-Dicke theory, with a massless scalar field.
 It is known from calculations in linearized gravity and post-Newtonian (PN) theory, the scalar field generates an additional polarization of gravitational waves sometimes called a ``breathing mode''~\cite{Will:1989sk,Will:1994fb,Will:2014kxa} (it produces a transverse uniform expansion and contraction of a ring of freely falling test masses).
-It was also noted (from the 2PN calculation in~\cite{Lang:2013fna,Lang:2014osa}) that the GW memory effect differs in scalar-tensor theory from in general relativity.\footnote{Specifically, the energy radiated from the dipole moment of the scalar field gives rise to a formally 1.5PN-order effect in the tensor gravitational waveform that would appear at Newtonian order in the waveform for sources like nonspinning compact binaries, which are inspiraling because of the emission of dipole radiation.
-This is analogous to how the energy radiated in gravitational waves gives rise to a 2.5PN-order effect that appears at Newtonian order for nonspinning compact-binary sources in GR~\cite{Wiseman:1991ss,Favata:2008yd}.
+It was also noted (from the 2PN calculation in~\cite{Lang:2013fna,Lang:2014osa}) that the GW memory effect differs in scalar-tensor theory from in general relativity.\footnote{Specifically, the energy radiated from the dipole moment of the scalar field gives rise to a formally 1.5PN-order effect in the tensor gravitational waveform that would appear at Newtonian order in the waveform for nonspinning compact binaries, which are inspiraling because of the emission of dipole radiation.
+This is analogous to how the energy radiated in gravitational waves gives rise to a 2.5PN-order effect that appears at Newtonian order in the waveform for nonspinning compact-binary sources in GR~\cite{Wiseman:1991ss,Favata:2008yd}.
 Because stationary black holes in Brans-Dicke theory do not support scalar fields~\cite{Hawking:1972qk,Sotiriou:2011dz}, the compact binary can have at most one black hole to have this new scalar-dipole-sourced GW memory effect.} It was also shown in~\cite{Lang:2014osa} that the scalar, breathing polarization of the GWs does not have a nonlinear-type memory effect at 2PN order.
 Finally, it was observed that there is a new type of nonhereditary, nonlinear term in the tensor waveform arising from the scalar field that took on an analogous form to the nonhereditary and nonoscillatory term found in~\cite{Arun:2004ff} (and discussed in~\cite{Favata:2008yd}), which was shown to be related to the spin memory effect in~\cite{Nichols:2017rqr}.
 Our calculations in Brans-Dicke theory in Bondi-Sachs coordinates allow us to compute the memory effects using the fully nonlinear field equations.
 This will provide us with the framework to understand the presence (and absence) of the memory effects computed at 2PN order in~\cite{Lang:2013fna,Lang:2014osa} (though we leave the explicit calculations for future work) and to determine the relevant radiative and nonradiative data needed to compute these effects.